Montview

 The Montview Journal provides an opportunity for authors to enter the scholarly community by publishing research in conjunction with Research Week.

 Research Week is a multidisciplinary event designed to highlight excellent research and scholarship produced by Liberty University faculty, staff, and students.
 We welcome submissions from Research Week award winners.
-Submissions for this academic year will open after the Research Week Award Ceremony.
+Submissions are open May 6 - June 30, 2026.

 Current Issue